-The ADC10D1000/1500 may be in one of two demultiplex modes: Demux Mode or Non-Demux Mode (also sometimes referred to as 1:1 Demux Mode).
-In Non-Demux Mode, the data from the input is simply output at the sampling rate at which it was sampled on one 10-bit bus.
+The ADC12D1000/1600 may be in one of two demultiplex modes: Demux Mode or Non-Demux Mode (also sometimes referred to as 1:1 Demux Mode).
+In Non-Demux Mode, the data from the input is simply output at the sampling rate on one 12-bit bus.
 In Demux Mode, the data from the input is output at half the sampling rate, on twice the number of buses.
-See Figure 1.
-Demux/Non-Demux Mode may only be selected by the NDM pin; see Non-Demultiplexed Mode Pin (NDM).
+Demux/Non-Demux Mode may only be selected by the NDM pin.
 In Non-DES Mode, the output data from each channel may be demultiplexed by a factor of 1:2 (1:2 Demux Non-DES Mode) or not demultiplexed (Non-Demux Non-DES Mode).
 In DES Mode, the output data from both channels interleaved may be demultiplexed (1:4 Demux DES Mode) or not demultiplexed (Non-Demux DES Mode).